 Invalid tree work notifications and applications

-For advice about all aspects of tree work applications and notifications please go to gov.uk Tree Preservation Orders and trees in conservation areas (formally known as the Blue Book).
+For advice about all aspects of tree work applications and notifications please go to gov.uk Tree Preservation Orders and trees in conservation areas (formerly known as the Blue Book).

 The Forestry Commission manage felling licences.
 The felling licence application requires you to confirm the presence of conservation area or Tree Preservation Orders (TPO).
 The Commission will contact us directly about any applications which are covered by conservation areas or TPO – you do not need to submit a separate application to us.